Runnable/docs/databases-datastores/databases/_posts/2016-12-12-how-to-setup-your-mysql-database-template.md

 ---
-title: How To Set Up Your MySQL Database Template
+title: How to Set Up Your MySQL Database Template
 short: MySQL Setup
 category: database-datastore
 order: 2